Skip to content

 Whether you’re a green-fingered and passionate grower or a small front garden owner; an orchard or allotment keeper; a professional pickler or a hesitant preserver – everyone is welcome to get involved.

-Across England traditional orchards are disappearing from the landscape due to redevelopment, abandonment and neglect.
-This and the importation of cheap fruit from abroad has caused the loss of many small orchards which could vanish from the British landscape by the end of the century unless action is taken to save them (Natural England & National Trust).
+Across the country, traditional orchards are disappearing from the landscape due to redevelopment, abandonment and neglect.
+Combined with the importation of cheap fruit from abroad has caused the loss of many small orchards which could vanish from the British landscape by the end of the century unless action is taken to save them (Natural England & National Trust).

-Incredibly, 90% of traditional orchards have been lost since the 1950s, with 45% of the remaining orchards were found to be in declining condition as a habitat (People’s Trust for Endangered Species).
+Incredibly, 90% of traditional orchards have been lost since the 1950s and 45% of the remaining orchards surveyed in England were found to be in declining condition as a habitat (People’s Trust for Endangered Species).

-Traditional orchards provide indispensable habitats for wildlife including butterflies, bumblebees, birds, bats and beetles.
-Traditional orchards are now a Priority Habitat under the UK Biodiversity Action Plan (Natural England).
+Traditional orchards provide indispensable habitats for wildlife, including butterflies, bumblebees, birds, bats and beetles; as such, traditional orchards are now a Priority Habitat under the UK Biodiversity Action Plan (Natural England).

-Derbyshire has its own heritage varieties of apple trees, including the Beeley Pippin, Belledge Pippin and Newton Wonder, which tells us that apples were once a part of rural life locally.
+Derbyshire has its own heritage varieties of apples, including the Beeley Pippin, Belledge Pippin and Newton Wonder, which tells us that apples were once a part of rural life locally.

 We import most of the apples we eat

-We import 70% of our apples (DEFRA 2019) and many of them come from distant lands such as New Zealand, over 12,000 miles away.
+We import 70% of our apples (DEFRA 2019) and many of them come from as far as New Zealand, over 12,000 miles away.
 Many of these fruits are produced using intensive (oil-based) methods and are transported using fossil fuels.

 ● Saving local orchards by using them